 New Jersey: Middlesex Greenway }The Middlesex Greenway is a picturesque open space within the communities of Metuchen, Edison and Woodbridge, New Jersey.
 Situated on a historic portion of the Lehigh Valley rail corridor, the 3.5-mile long corridor provides a 10-foot wide, paved trail with several fully accessible entrances connecting a diverse array of neighborhoods to area parks, schools and shopping.

-New Jersey: D&R Trail (Delaware & Raritan Canal Towpath) Connecting New Brunswick and Trenton, the natural surface D&R Trail follows the canal, making for beautiful, flat riding.
+New Jersey: D&R Trail (Delaware & Raritan Canal Towpath) Connecting New Brunswick and Trenton, the natural surface D&R Trail - pictured below - follows the canal, making for beautiful, flat riding.
 Watch turtles sun themselves on logs, then plop in the water.
 Trail conditions will vary based on weather and can be a little slower going right after or during rain with muddy patches of trail.

 Pennsylvania: D&L Trail (Delaware Canal Towpath) The East Coast Greenway follows a 10-mile portion of the D&L Trail along the crushed stone Delaware Canal Towpath, connecting Morrisville to Bristol, where the Bristol Spurline Trail brings visitors right into the heart of downtown to its waterfront park overlooking the Delaware River.
 Two new additions to the D&L Trail in 2019 – the CSX Tunnel and Tyburn Road Underpass – have created safe, continuous passageways through the scenic region.